 MOED Workforce Centers for Adults and Youth Closed due to COVID-19

 The Mayor’s Office of Employment Development's workforce centers for adults and youth are closed due to COVID-19.
-Please click here to learn more from the Baltimore City Health Department about the virus and how to protect yourself.
+Click here to learn more from the Baltimore City Health Department about the virus and how to protect yourself.

-- If you need help getting a job or other support, please let us know here and someone will contact you within two business days.
+- If you need help getting a job or other support:

-- If you are a business and seek information, click here.
+- If you are a business and seek information:

 The Mayor’s Office of Employment Development (MOED) coordinates and directs workforce development initiatives responsive to the needs of Baltimore City employers and job seekers in order to enhance and promote the local economy.